carpetbomb/PS4Games/README.md

 -Clearing the search box doesn't reset the list resulting in needing to re-open the script
 # Changelog

-[10/12/2023]
+[23/07/24]
+- Changed PySimpleGUI to FreeSimpleGUI as they had added a license system [10/12/2023]
 - Fixed problem with updating the games list
 - Fixed game CUSA grabbing garbage data